arminc/grocery/README.md

 * Creating a reference for [the clean architecture](http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html)
 * Creating a DevOps friendly environment and everything around it

+#### v1.4
+Creating a integration test project that can run against the local Grocery application.

 #### v1.3
 Playing around with version, i reverted back to using the development version 1.0-SNAPSHOT.